WELCOME TO THE VIRTUAL QUARRY TEXT ONLY SITE

 • Erosion, transportation and deposition

-• Practical examination of movement of sands and gravels in water and air
+• Practical examination of movement of sands and gravels in water and

-• Practical examination of the role of velocity in erosion, transportation and depositional processes
+• Practical examination of the role of velocity in erosion, transportation

 • Practical to examine the rate of erosion on a variety of rock types